The Sleeping Car Porter: Reception

 In a review in the Toronto Star, author Brett Josef Grubisic called The Sleeping Car Porter "a lovely (as well as touching and ever-so-slightly fevered) account" of Baxter, a gay black porter on a long-distance train in Canada.
 Grubisic noted that while in general history has not paid much attention to the serving classes, Mayr has redressed this with "an absorbing history lesson within an artfully constructed story that moves, beguiles, and satisfies."
 He added that despite Baxter's hardships throughout the book, Mayr created an ending that is "rich with possibility, a suggestion that times were tough but not always and not for everybody."

 Reviewing The Sleeping Car Porter in Alberta Views, H. Nigel Thomas described the book as "a brilliantly multilayered novel, written for the most part in pictorial language and rich in its observations of the human condition."
 He said Mayr is at her best when she shows how Baxter copes with having to stay awake for days on end.
 Falling asleep will get him fired, which he cannot afford as employment opportunities for blacks in other fields is effectively non-existent.
 Thomas remarked that the novel illustrates "the cruelty of unregulated capitalism, further abetted by racism, during the first half of the 20th century."

 Writing in the Literary Review of Canada, Marlo Alexandra Burks said that while Mayr's narration is "lively and pliant", she questioned some of the book's plot devices.
 She felt it is never fully explained why Baxter, "a young, queer, Black man 'born in the tropics' and known for his penchant for 'scientifiction' and his talent for seeing what he shouldn't", wants to be a dentist.
 Becoming a writer makes more sense, considering Baxter's interest in reading, and his flair for making up stories.
 Burks remarked that The Sleeping Car Porter reminds her of Gerhart Hauptmann's 1888 novella, Lineman Thiel in which a railway worker also "struggles with fatigue, temporal confusion, and disturbing visions".
 But unlike that novella's tragic conclusion, Mayr's story ends "by envisioning a society that dares to acknowledge its ghosts."

 Awards

 The Sleeping Car Porter was the winner of the 2022 Giller Prize.
 It was the first LGBTQ-themed novel, and Mayr the first LGBTQ-identified writer, ever to win the Giller.

-In 2023, it was longlisted for the inaugural Carol Shields Prize for Fiction, and shortlisted for the Governor General's Award for English-language fiction at the 2023 Governor General's Awards.
+In 2023, it was shortlisted for the inaugural Carol Shields Prize for Fiction, and the Governor General's Award for English-language fiction at the 2023 Governor General's Awards.